AMatutat/MasterThesis/md/analysis.md

 | L    | Leiterteil                                   |
 | P    | Leiterteil mit Fläche zumStehen              |

-: Ersetzungstabelle für Spelunky \label{spelunkytable}
+: Ersetzungstabelle für Spelunky. \label{spelunkytable}

-Um Monster und Items zu verteilen, wird zum Schluss für jedes als 1 gekennzeichnetes Feld entschieden, ob ein Monster oder ein Schatz darauf oder darunter platziert wird oder das Feld leer bleibt.
-Bei der Platzierung nehmen auch umliegende Felder Einfluss, so werden beispielsweise Truhen bevorzugt in Nischen platziert.
-Spelunky verwendet verschiedene Texturen, um die optische Abwechslung zu gewährleisten.
-Nach einer bestimmten Anzahl an Level wird ein neues Theme angewandt.
-Auf die Struktur und den Aufbau der Level hat dies keinen Einfluss, es werden lediglich Texturen ersetzt.

-Derek Yu schrieb in seinen Buch:
+Derek Yu schrieb in seinem Buch:

 > This system doesn‘t create the most natural-looking caves ever, and players will quickly begin to recognize certain repeating landmarks and perhaps even sense that the levels are generated on a grid.
 But with enough templates and random mutations, there’s still plenty of variability.
 More importantly, it creates fun and engaging levels that the player can’t easily get stuck in, something much more valuable than realism when it comes to making an immersive experience. [@Yu2016]